 I didn't know what to expect going into this show, just that the basic outline seemed intriguing, but as it turned out this sweeping reincarnation-romance Korean television drama Goblin, the Lonely and Great God (2016-17) captured my imagination completely.
 I was never once bored with this delightfully pretty, romantically intense, and often funny drama.
 The cinematography, first rate CGI, and stunning location shots in Quebec City, Canada gave the entire story an extra mystery and beauty that many other Korean dramas lack, to the same high degree anyway.
-I really feel this drama raised the barre for the quality of the visual images this industry should strive for -- already as it stands now Korean television is so far beyond the uninspired, unintellectual, boring drivel produced for American television that there really are no more comparisons at all to be made between the two countries' television entertainment output quality.
+I really feel this drama raised the barre for the quality of the visual images this industry should strive for -- already as it stands now Korean television is so far beyond the uninspired, nonintellectual, boring drivel produced for American television that there really are no more comparisons at all to be made between the two countries' television entertainment output quality.
 One is like looking up and seeing Heaven, and the other is like looking into a garbage can.
 Koreans must have hired the best cinematographers in the business to film this fantasy - reincarnation romance story.
 Breathtaking images abounded, some of them almost like paintings, especially the historical flashback scenes and the Canadian scenes.
 Combine that with the exquisite soundtrack, with instrumental and vocal pieces that touch the heart continuously, and great acting from a wonderful ensemble of experienced professionals, and you have a borderline masterpiece in this show.

-Personally, as a Christian, I would have preferred if the spiritual aspect of the story had been closer to the Bible's picture of God, man, sin, spirit beings, life and death, and the afterlife, instead of one based on fanciful reincarnation that does not exist, but I do acknowledge such imaginary story devices are great fiction plot points for writers.
+Personally, as a Christian, I would have preferred if the spiritual aspect of the story had been closer to the Bible's picture of God, man, sin, spirit beings, life and death, and the afterlife, instead of one based on fanciful reincarnation that does not exist, but I do acknowledge such imaginary story devices make for great fiction plots for writers.
 Just know ahead of time there are no spirit beings in the Bible called goblins and grim reapers but rather other celestial beings such as angels, cherubs, seraphim, demons, etc. and then you can approach this imaginative drama as the work of fiction that it is.
-I guess I'll have to wait a little longer for a Korean drama honoring my precious Jesus.
+I guess I'll have to wait a little longer for a Korean drama honoring my precious Jesus. :)

 This drama became the highest rated drama aired for cable station tvN in its history, and acted as a great comeback drama title role for Alpha Male Coffee Prince actor Gong Yoo, and a high quality career boost for its main female star Kim Go Eun, playing his young love, whose prior drama had been the rather lackluster Cheese In The Trap (at least that one was disappointing to me because it didn't show off its male star Park Hae Jin to his best advantage).
 Prior to that I had been impressed with her performance in the 2014 film Monster, with Min Ki Lee, playing a mentally challenged girl running from an insane killer; she wowed me with that performance first.
 I hope she continues to have outstanding TV drama successes like Goblin ahead of her.